IvanYarovyi/Bash-Scripts/tips/linux_command_line_cheat_sheet.md

  set +x # Turn off tracing

-# warning! pipe operator part ( | ) is executed in a subshell!
+# warning! pipe operator part ( | ) is executed in a sub-shell!

-As a general rule, always precede wildcards (such as * and ?) with ./ to prevent misinterpretation by commands.
+# As a general rule, always precede wildcards (such as * and ?) with ./ to prevent
+# misinterpretation by commands.
 This includes things like *.pdf and ???.mp3, etc.
-example: change rm * to: rm ./*      ("-rf ~".)
+# example: change rm * to: rm ./*      ("-rf ~".)

 case word in
   [pattern [| pattern]...) commands ;;]...
 esac

-Modern versions of bash, add the “;;&” notation to
+# Modern versions of bash, add the “;;&” notation to

-$#, Determining The Number of Arguments
+# Determining The Number of Arguments
+$#

-The shift command causes all the parameters to “move down one” each time it is executed
+# The shift command causes all the parameters to “move down one” each time it is executed

-Handling Positional Parameters En Masse
+# Handling Positional Parameters
-"$@" produces a two word result: "word" "words with spaces"
+# produces a two word result: "word" "words with spaces"
+$@

 #$* is a single string, whereas $@ is an actual array.